leanprover-community/blog/posts/simprocs-intro.md

 ### The definitional approach

 In cases where the evaluating expression is definitionally equal to to the original expression, one may write a dsimproc instead of a simproc.

-**TODO**

 **Pros**:
 * Requires a single